rvedotrc/HYF-CPH-Git/week2/lesson_plan.md

 4. Create a merge conflict and show how to solve it (use vscode to select which changes to keep).

-5. Do an exercise (to basically repeat what was showed before with the slides and all):
+5. Do an exercise (to basically repeat what was shown before with the slides and all):
    1. create repo `class_example`, both locally and on github
    2. in master, create file `fruits.txt`, add the names of 3 fruits, one per line, Commit your changes.
    3. push `master` to github